Le-aquile/Furo/README.md

 ---

-### 4. **Furo Gym** 🏋️‍♂️
-A dynamic environment for testing and benchmarking machine learning models.
-The **Furo Gym** includes:
-- Simulated scenarios for reinforcement learning. to add:
-- Ready-to-use datasets for supervised and unsupervised learning experiments.
-- A framework for comparing model performance across tasks.

----

 ### Philosophy: Learning by Building 🔧
 Furo encourages **learning by doing**, making it an excellent tool for students and researchers seeking to deepen their understanding of AI.
 The platform provides low-level control over algorithms, giving users the freedom to customize, tweak, and observe their behavior.